Apr 19, 2024 1:55:14 PM

 Nanoemulsions are an important drug delivery mechanism.

-Both drug delivery and vaccine nanoemulsions must be sterilized.
+Both drug delivery and vaccine adjuvant nanoemulsions must be sterilized.
 Different strategies are available and include autoclave and gamma irradiation.
 But sterile filtration is one of the least expensive and most gentle sterilization methods available.

 This phenomenon was first detailed by biotechnology company CORIXA.
 They found that in the sterilizing process they were losing a considerable amount of material of their nanoemulsion that was produced on a homogenizer.